 If you were partially responsible for the accident that caused your spinal cord injury, don’t panic.
 Florida is a modified comparative negligence state with a 51% rule, meaning accident victims can still seek compensation in a personal injury lawsuit as long as they aren’t mostly at fault.

 However, your damages will be reduced by your percentage of fault.
 For example, if you’re assigned 40% of the blame, you can only recover 60% of your awarded damages.

 What Is the Statute of Limitations for Filing a Spinal Cord Injury Claim in Florida?

-Under Florida law, the statute of limitations for filing a spinal injury claim is typically four years from the date of the accident.
+Under Florida law, the statute of limitations for filing most personal injury lawsuits was recently adjusted.
+There is a four-year deadline for injuries sustained on or before 3/23/2023, and a two-year deadline for those sustained after that date.
 If your loved one died from a spinal cord injury, you have two years from the anniversary of their death to file a wrongful death claim.